 An essay is not required for admission, but it is highly recommended.
-Topics A, B and C are the same topics found on the ApplyTexas application and prompts 1-5 are found on Coalition for College.
+Essay topics A, B and C below are the same topics found on the ApplyTexas and Coalition for College applications.
 If you choose to submit an admission essay, select one of these topics.
 Essays may be submitted through your ApplyTexas or Coalition account, or by email.

 Essay Topics - through Spring 2022

 Most students have an identity, an interest, or a talent that defines them in an essential way.
 Tell us about yourself.